kwonjs/newspapers-in-california/README.md

 ### Limitations:

 * In conducting this project, I had to make many assumptions: the database was comprehensive, most of the data in the database was up-to-date and accurate (i.e. newspapers/news outlets labeled as "current" were actually still operating), and that the headquarter locations of these outlets were accurate.
+* News outlets/newspapers that were completely online and thus had no "city location" or physical headquarters weren't able to be visualized.
+There also were some news outlets that bordered California and Nevada (i.e. "North Lake Tahoe Bonanza" in Incline Village that weren't plotted).
 * Tableau failed to recognize some census-designated places where local news outlets/papers were located, so I had to label these papers instead at the nearest town over.
 * From a glance, Los Angeles looks like it has an overabundance of newspapers.
 Most of the newspapers within that bubble in the City/Neighborhood visualization, however, were local to specific neighborhoods within L.A. (i.e. City of Industry, Van Nuys, Brentwood, Woodland Hills etc.) but were grouped under "Los Angeles" because Tableau didn't have the specificity to recognize individual neighborhoods within L.A.